caiomelzer/NodeAndLEMPServer/README.md

 if you don´t have unzip, run this command: sudo apt-get install unzip

-unzip master.zip && cd NodeAndLEMPServer-master && source run.sh <your domain>
+unzip master.zip && cd NodeAndLEMPServer-master && source run.sh '<your domain>'